Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 GROUP BY i.industry, year
 ORDER BY year ASC;
 ```
-Next, we created the second CTE to look at these top industries year by year, showing not just total unicorns but also how their numbers and valuations changed each year.
+Next, we created the second CTE to look at these **top industries year by year**, showing not just total unicorns but also how their numbers and valuations changed each year.
 We tested this CTE separately, too, to ensure the counts and average valuations made sense.
 Calculating averages helped us understand financial health, while counting unicorns showed growth trends.
-This step was key because it let us see which industries were growing faster or slower over time.
+This step was key because it let us see **which industries were growing faster or slower over time.**
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/6b2d9a86-ba42-4587-b123-0b8bd0f644a6" />